 My disorder co-opted my normal way of thinking and interacting.
 Every thought revolved around consuming as few calories as possible to survive and finding ways to burn calories I did consume.
 That intense focus on calories and exercise left little room for much else.
 I disconnected from most of my friends.
 I would rather be dishonest to people about my eating habits (“Oh, I already grabbed lunch”), than let them have insight into my disordered patterns of thinking.

-There is a genetic component to eating disorders, so I worry about my own kids becoming obsessed with restricting their caloric intake and over exercising.
+There is a genetic component to eating disorders.
+I worry about my own kids becoming obsessed with restricting their caloric intake and over exercising.
 I try to be as mindful as possible of food rules my kids develop.
 And I surreptitiously monitor their diets as much as I can.

 I don’t comment on their eating (whether it seems to be too little or too much); I just try to get a handle on whether or not they seem to be eating well and are eating without fear.